Texas State Highway Loop 88: History

 An earlier route, also designated as Loop 88 was designated on December 18, 1939 from U.S. Highway 83 through San Ygnacio to another point on US 83.
 On June 21, 1990, this route was cancelled, as it was transferred to Business US 83-N. The current route was proposed to be Loop 88 in 2016, but was not officially designated as Loop 88 until July 27, 2017.

 Construction

 The project was partially stalled in late 2017 when TxDOT found what it thought to be either mammoth or bison bones near the intersection of FM 179 and 130th Street during an environmental impact study.
 Groundbreaking was held on November 3, 2021 near the intersection of FM 1585 (future Loop 88) and Indiana Avenue.
 Construction of Segment 3 between Chicago Avenue and Avenue U is expected to be complete in 2026 at a cost of $154.8 million.

+The first section of the freeway, running between Chicago Avenue and University Avenue, opened to traffic on April 16, 2026.